systechafrica/systechafrica.github.io/investments/equity.md

 ## Companies

-Companies are the establishments whose equities are floated for acquisition by the publics.
+Companies are the establishments whose equities are floated to the public for buying.
 Some companies are listed in the stock market while others are not.

-To access the companies window, navigate to the equities window and click the **Companies** link from **Open Register** drop-down menu as shown below:
+To access the Companies window, navigate to the Equities window and click the **Companies** link from **Open Register** drop-down menu as shown below:

 <img  alt="equity companies open register" width="80%" height="auto"  class="center"  src="..//media8/image20.jpg">

-Clicking the Companies link will open the Companies window where all companies whose equities can be acquired are listed in a grid table.
-From this window, several activities can be carried out as demonstrated in this section: See screenshot below:
+Clicking the **Companies** link will open the Companies window where all companies whose equities can be acquired are listed in a grid table.
+From this window, several activities can be carried out as demonstrated in this section.
+See screenshot below:

 <img  alt="companies window" width="95%" height="auto"  class="center"  src="..//media8/image21.jpg">